 Two-start pitchers are a way of life for some roto formats, especially head-to-head pools and the weekly-transaction rackets.
 Let's try to figure it out.
-(As always, consider this list tentative in nature: teams change their pitching plans all the time.
-We keep up with it as best we can.)

 1. Masahiro Tanaka (at SEA, at OAK): A's can mash, but no denying this stud.